MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ---
 author: Mamaylya
-description: Everything you need to know about using the PC authoring application to create a guide in Dynamics 365 Guides in preview. ms.author: mamaylya ms.date: 07/09/2019 ms.service: crm-online ms.topic: article
+description: Everything you need to know about using the PC authoring application to create a guide in Dynamics 365 Guides (Preview). ms.author: mamaylya ms.date: 07/09/2019 ms.service: crm-online ms.topic: article
-title: Use the PC authoring application to create a guide in Dynamics 365 Guides in preview ms.reviewer: v-brycho
+title: Use the PC authoring application to create a guide in Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
 ---

-# Use the PC authoring application to create a guide in Dynamics 365 Guides in preview
+# Use the PC authoring application to create a guide in Dynamics 365 Guides (Preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Use the PC authoring application in Microsoft Dynamics 365 Guides in preview to:
+Use the PC authoring application in Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)]w to:

 - Create a guide